 Sign up with your smartphone’s browser at the following link: https://vsafe.cdc.gov/

 Q. When are we getting more vaccines in our area?

 At this time, we do not know when we will receive more vaccines.
 We will keep everyone updated by sharing all updates on social media and on SeguinTexas.gov

 Please email COVID19@co.guadalupe.tx.us for more information or call 830-303-9701.

 Vaccine Provider List

 If you are in Phase 1A or 1B, please visit the Texas COVID-19 Vaccine Provider Locations map to see if and where you might be able to get a vaccine.
 Ability to get a vaccine will depend on vaccine availability at your provider’s office, clinic, or facility.
 Each week, the state releases the list of all providers in Texas receiving vaccine.
-(See allocation lists at links below).
 Providers are setting priorities for vaccinations based on the state’s guidelines.
 Please call ahead to your provider or check the provider’s website for availability.
 Many providers give vaccine availability information on their websites and are also in the process of implementing registration systems.

-If you are in Phase 1 and eligible to receive the vaccine, please see the Complete list of Hub providers in Texas to find a hub near you and learn how to register.
+If you are in Phase 1A, 1B or 1C and eligible to receive the vaccine, please see the Complete list of Hub providers in Texas to find a hub near you and learn how to register.

 Have Questions?
-Visit the COVID-19 Vaccine Frequently Asked Questions page
+Visit the COVID-19 Vaccine Frequently Asked Questions page.

 For all Texas COVID-19 vaccine information, go to dshs.texas.gov/coronavirus/immunize/vaccine.aspx